Lip Lift in Brazil: the surgery that transforms your smile permanently

 The surgery itself

-The procedure is performed under local anesthesia with light sedation, in the surgical center of my clinic in Londrina, Brazil.
+The procedure is performed under local anesthesia with light sedation, in the operating room at my clinic in Brazil.
 It lasts between forty-five minutes and one hour.
 The surgical sequence is as follows:

 Why the bullhorn technique is superior

 There are other approaches to the lip lift — such as the direct vermilion lip technique or the Italian technique with an incision inside the nostrils — but I consider the subnasal bullhorn superior for several reasons.
-First, it allows for uniform shortening of the entire filter, not just the central portion.
+First, it allows for uniform shortening of the entire philtrum, not just the central portion.
 Second, the scar is located at the natural junction between the base of the nose and the skin of the lip, an area that naturally casts a shadow and hides marks.
-Third, the result is more harmonious because it elevates the lip as a whole, preserving the naturalness of the Cupid's bow.
+Third, the result looks more natural because it elevates the lip as a whole, preserving the natural shape of the Cupid's bow.

 Over the years, I have identified patient profiles that benefit greatly from this surgery.
 If you recognize yourself in one or more of the situations below, the lip lift may be the solution you are looking for: